vksingh28/vksingh28.github.io/_pages/teaching.md

 I have served as a teaching assistant for the following courses at Duke University:

+Current

-- STA721 : Linear Models (Graduate)
+- Fall 2025 : STA721 - Linear Models (Graduate)

+Past

-- STA732 : Statistical Inference (Graduate)
+- Spring 2025 : STA732 - Statistical Inference (Graduate)
-- STA432 : Theory of Inference (Undergraduate)
+- Fall 2024 : STA432 - Theory of Inference (Undergraduate)
-- STA199 : Introduction to Data Analysis (Undergraduate)
+- Fall 2023 : STA199 - Introduction to Data Analysis (Undergraduate)